-Which is wonderful of course, but what does being ‘on the spectrum’ actually mean, babes?
+Which is wonderful of course, but what does being ‘on the spectrum’ mean for you?
 Boozy kisses on the dance floor?
 Can I bury my head in your luscious thighs?
 What about love, marriage and children?
-Are they up for grabs or is that when you swing back to boys?
+Are they up for grabs?

 I’ve always been a little wary of women who can’t articulate their romantic intentions.
 I don’t care how a woman identifies, but when it’s my heart she’s grasping in her hot little mitt, I need to know we’re on the same page; that in theory, she’s down for more than just going down.

 I know some women who welcome curious lovers, who are more than happy to be the litmus test for their partner’s sexuality.
-Part of me wishes I could be that brave and open, helping women in from the cold, loving them into the fold.
+I wish I could be that brave and open, helping women in from the cold, loving them into the fold.
 I’m just too afraid.
 I see them and I swiftly stash my heart, body and mind out of reach.
 I don’t want anyone trying me on and then thrusting me back on the rack like an ugly suit.
+Fear – it’s an ugly thing.

 Recently I met a new woman: attractive but with a long-term boyfriend – a safe new addition to the friend zone.
 We became tea friends, then Netflix friends, then wine friends, then weekend friends.
 Gradually, I started looking forward to seeing her.
 I’d get a text from her and my heart would start plunking.
 I was so ensconced in our budding friendship I didn’t see her slipping through all my safety mechanisms, emerging triumphantly behind enemy lines: a smash ‘n’ grab.